 While big players like Amazon, Google Shopping and Facebook typically dominate in popularity, the competition within these platforms is fierce and advertising costs can often be high.
 Due to this, savvy marketers have been increasingly looking elsewhere to bring value to their ecommerce marketing efforts.

-One increasingly popular platform is Bing.
+One increasingly popular platform is Bing and Bing Shopping ads.
 As a search engine, Bing is the second largest in the US, with a search query volume of 20.9%, although this is significantly less than the largest search engine, Google, which serves 63.9% of search queries.
 Bing is also the second most popular search-engine of choice in the UK.

 Despite being behind Google in terms of traffic, Bing continues to possess a large share of all search engine queries, and this fact alone makes it a logical place for any ecommerce merchant to advertise their products.

 But there are also several advantages Bing has over the market-leading search-engine, Google.